amyyalex/amyyalex/README.md

 </p>
 <br />

-<p>I'm currently doing this challenge challenge I started at the beginning of August, where I commit to contributing to open-source projects every day for the entire month.
-Feel free to check my commit logs to see the progress I've made so far.</p>

 - 📝 I regularly write articles on [https://stephanieamy.medium.com](https://stephanieamy.medium.com)

 - :busts_in_silhouette: Join my tech community on discord [https://discord.gg/JhCdztuAcm](https://discord.gg/JhCdztuAcm)